Rodio346/mythical-javascript/README.md

 1. Using dot notation which means it will fetches the property of value named.
 2. Using square bracket notation which means the value named between brackets is evaluated to get the property name, means result is converted to a string as the property name.

-Now generally there are 2 types of data types present in Javascript:

-1. Primitive Data types: This includes null, undefined, string, boolean, number and symbol (Data that is not an object and has no methods)
-2. Derived Data types: This includes function, array, re which are derived from object.

 <b>Note:</b> In string we usually see that we can execute `"a".length` even if string is primitive and thats because language means javascript "boxes" the primitives in their object wrappers when appropriate.
 And it can be best seen with numbers where you won't be able to execute `27.toString()` which is a bit ccomplicated because of vagaries of the token grammar but it is possible if `a=27` and `a.toString()` or like `(27).toString()`.